-- Have sufficient knowledge of the English Language/Welsh
+- Have sufficient knowledge of the English/Welsh Language

 - Meet the residential qualifying period

-There are a number of different categories to register as a British Citizen.
-These rules are often complex and cover those who are under 18 years old, if you have another form of British Nationality or stateless.
+There are a number of different categories under which you may register as a British Citizen.
+These rules are often complex and cover a wide number of scenarios, including those who are under 18 years old, individuals who may have another form of British Nationality or people who are stateless.